Godfrey Mwakikagile

 Godfrey Mwakikagile (born 4 October 1949 in Kigoma) is a Tanzanian scholar and author specialising in African studies.
 He was also a news reporter for The Standard (later renamed the Daily News) — the oldest and largest English newspaper in Tanzania and one of the three largest in East Africa.
 Mwakikagile wrote Nyerere and Africa: End of an Era — a biographical book on the life of former Tanzanian President Julius Nyerere set in the backdrop of Africa's early post-colonial years and the liberation wars in the countries of southern Africa in which Nyerere played a major role.

 Growing up in the 1950s, Mwakikagile experienced a form of apartheid and racial segregation in Tanganyika, what is now mainland Tanzania, and wrote about it in some of his works, as he did about the political climate of Tanganyika during the colonial era, in books such as Reflections on Race Relations: A Personal Odyssey, Life in Tanganyika in The Fifties and Life under British Colonial Rule.
 There were segregated schools, toilets, hotels and residential areas.
-Nyerere was one of the victims when he was denied service – a cup of tea – at a hotel in Mwanza in 1953 and a glass of beer at the Old Africa Hotel in Dar es Salaam in the same year, not long before he became the national leader of the independence movement in 1954.
+Nyerere was one of the victims when he was denied service – a cup of tea – at a hotel in Mwanza in 1953 and a glass of beer at the old New Africa Hotel in Dar es Salaam in the same year, not long before he became the national leader of the independence movement in 1954.
 He returned to Tanganyika in October 1952 after earning a master's degree from the University of Edinburgh in Scotland.
+John Malecela, who later became prime minister and vice president of Tanzania, was also denied service in 1957 at the old New Africa Hotel.
+He stated in an interview "Ana kwa ana na Malecela" with Mwananchi, a Swahili newspaper, on 30 July 2014, that the hotel owner came with a policeman and told him he could not stay there as a black person.